RadicalZephyr/boot-deb/README.md

 - Provides a `dpkg` task

-_Currently this task shells out to `dpkg-deb`_ to create the package.
+_Currently this task shells out to `dpkg-deb` to create the package_.
+So you probably need to be on a debian system, or otherwise have that binary available.

 ## Usage